System Design Space

 3

-CDN is a must have for media content
+CDN is mandatory for media delivery

 4